Shrimaan Shrimati (TV series): Episode 1

 Keshav Kulkarni and Kokila Kulkarni are married and live in Mumbai.

-One night, Keshav dreams that he is traveling in a plane alongside a beautiful woman, but his dream is interrupted when Kokila wakes him up.
+One night, Keshav dreams that he is travelling in a plane alongside a beautiful woman, but his dream is interrupted when Kokila wakes him up.

 It turns out that it is their wedding anniversary.
 Keshav jokes about it, which makes Kokila upset.
 Later, Kokila plans a lunch and shopping trip, but Keshav is not very enthusiastic.

-While getting ready, Kokila finds a ladies’ handkerchief in Keshav’s pocket and becomes jealous and angry.
-However, it is later revealed that Chintu had put it there, and it actually belonged to their neighbor’s daughter.
+While getting ready, Kokila finds a ladies’ handkerchief in Keshav's pocket and becomes jealous and angry.
+However, it is later revealed that Chintu had put it there, and it actually belonged to their neighbour's daughter.

-Meanwhile, Keshav learns that his neighbor Kutti is moving back to Madras.
+Meanwhile, Keshav learns that his neighbour Kutti is moving back to Madras.
 Soon after, word spreads that the famous actress Prema Shalini is moving into that house.
-When people come to look at the flat, Chintu throws tantrums and tricks the realtor into believing he is Prema’s son, managing to get chocolates from him.
+When people come to look at the flat, Chintu throws tantrums and tricks the realtor into believing he is Prema's son, managing to get chocolates from him.
 Finally, Prema and Dilruba move into the flat.